mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Explosives skill check multiplies the damage, with a minimum of 1 damage for an Effect of 0 or 1.

-Plastic: Plastic: This generic, multi-purpose plastic explosive is a favourite of military units, terrorists, demolition teams and adventurers across known space.
+Plastic: Plastic: This generic, multi-purpose plastic explosive is a favorite of military units, terrorists, demolition teams and adventurers across known space.